Charming deli in Palermo Soho

 A great sandwich spot for shoppers

-When I mentioned I was from New York, they suggested I try their hot pastrami sandwich.
+When I mentioned I was from New York, La Francisca’s sandwich-maker suggested I try their hot pastrami sandwich.
 Yes!
 Finally, I found hot pastrami in Buenos Aires.
 Although they made comparisons to Katz’s delicatessen in New York, which offers arguably the best pastrami sandwich in the world, this sandwich was quite different.
 But not in a bad way.
 In hindsight, I realized I didn’t want a gigantic, melted-cheese sandwich that would leave me bloated the rest of the day.
 La Francisca’s pastrami was wonderful, included all the same ingredients of a regular pastrami sandwich, didn’t overwhelm and put a smile on my face for my walk home.

 Despite the small space, any visitor can immediately see that the owners have packed plenty of character into the place.
 If you have to wait, there is a huge red lounge chair next to the cashier.
 They sell an artesanal (microbrew) beer brand “Boj,” along with a small, but good collection of wines.
 Several high-quality jams, sauces and spices dot the shelves on the walls too.
 The price tags and descriptions are hand written.
 An outdoor bench lets patrons enjoy sunshine while nibbling on a mid-day sandwich.